Car Finance Based On Income Calculator

 If you choose NOT to acknowledge or plan for these depreciation expenses, it doesn't change the fact that they are accumulating behind the scenes.
-And unless you are aware of how much these costs are on a monthly basis, you will have no reliable basis for determining just how much car you can afford.
+And unless you are aware of how much these costs are every month, you will have no reliable basis for determining just what price car you can afford.

-In fact, if you will need to borrow money to purchase a car, this tells me that you have not been setting aside your current car's monthly depreciation expense.
-Otherwise you would be able to pay cash for the car you are purchasing -- which would likely put an extra $2,000 to $4,000 dollars in your pocket (or into your investments) from the interest cost savings.
+If you will need to borrow money to purchase a car, this tells me that you have not been setting aside your current car's monthly depreciation expense.
+Otherwise, you would be able to pay cash for the car you are purchasing -- which would likely put an extra $2,000 to 4,000 dollars in your pocket (or into your investments) from the interest cost savings.

 But here's the real kicker.
 If you are borrowing money to purchase a car (an asset that wears out), then in order to get ahead you will need to set aside (deposit to "next car" savings account) the monthly depreciation expense of the car -- which is an amount roughly equal to the monthly car loan payment you will already be making.

 In other words, if you are borrowing money to purchase a car, then whatever the size of the monthly car payment you think you can afford would need to be cut at least in half before you enter the amount into the car affordability calculator.